Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/http.md

     (http-parse-get-customer-request ...)

-It procedure then invokes the service.
+It then invokes the service.
 If a validation exception is raised, it writes a 422 response.
 The response body will then contain an array of validation error symbols.
 See also validation-exception? and validation-errors.